-Pass with Competition Licence – On completion of the safety course the student has been assessed to have the skills, techniques and temperament to safely compete in an IPSC competition.
+Pass – On completion of the safety course the student has been assessed to have the skills, techniques and temperament to safely compete in an IPSC competition.
 A Competition Licence is issued if the student becomes a member of the UKPSA within six months otherwise a retest will be required.

 Fail – A safety infraction occurred and/or the student failed to demonstrate skills and techniques to the standard required.

 IPSC competitions are graded based on particular criteria; you can read about this criteria

 in the current IPSC rule books which are available to download from this site.